alisaifee/coredis/docs/source/compatibility.rst

 BLPOP
 *****

-Remove and get the first element in a list, or block until one is available
+Removes and returns the first element in a list.
+Blocks until an element is available otherwise.
+Deletes the list if the last element was popped.

 - Documentation: `BLPOP <https://redis.io/commands/blpop>`_
 - Implementation: :meth:`~coredis.Redis.blpop`